jacobh/bikepacking-journal/content/rides/otways-west.md

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='https://www.strava.com/activities/5353553301/embed/9fcd6d51aeb2e661d49be09665323612fd8acf62'></iframe>

 I got up a bit later on the second day, around 7:30am, and with the morning light could finally properly see the campgrounds.
 I moseyed over to the beach and got to see the sun low over the water, lighting up the bay.
-I completed my chores, and once again rolled out around 10am.
+I completed my chores, filling my bottles from the rainwater tank, and again rolled out around 10am.

 ### 0 - 17km Parker Spur Road & Snowy Ridge Track